datascape/familytrees/heine/README.md

 <img style="float:right; margin-left:40px" src="img/farm/Kartenausschnitt-Wohlenhausen.jpg">

-Peter Married Anna Elisabeth Hain in 1682.
+<b>First wife:</b> Anna Elisabeth Hain (Hajn, Heins) - our namesake - married Peter in Marklohe on 29 Jun 1682, Evangelical Lutheran Church.
+Anna was the daughter of the deceased Hajn Johan from Wohlenhausen.

 Peter Freuershaus changed his name to Peter Heyn in 1682 when marrying Anna Elisabeth Hain (Hajn, Heins) of the Hain Farm.

-The farm above was built at the Hain Farm in the early 1700's and is most likely where Peter lived.
+The farm house above was built at the Hain Farm in the early 1700's and is most likely where Peter and his family lived.

 In the Hoya/Diepholz area of Germany (including Marklohe) a man usually changed his name when he took over a farm that had another name (so the name of the farm was more important than the man's original surname).

-<b>First wife:</b> Anna Elisabeth Hajn (daughter of the deceased Hajn Johan from Wohlenhausen) married in Marklohe on 29 Jun 1682, Evangelical Lutheran Church

-### Kinderen van Peter en Anna Elisabeth:
+<b>Children:</b>
 1. Anna Margaretha Heynen, geboren omstreeks 1683 in Wohlenhausen, Niedersachsen (D).
 Zij is gedoopt in Marklohe, Niedersachsen (D).
 Anna Margaretha is overleden.
 2. Johann Hinrich Hain, geboren omstreeks 1685 in Wohlenhausen, Niedersachsen (D).
 Hij is gedoopt in Marklohe, Niedersachsen (D).
 Johann Hinrich is overleden.
 3. Margaretha Elisabeth Hajne, geboren in Wohlenhausen, Niedersachsen (D).
 Zij is gedoopt op maandag 2 maart 1693 in Marklohe, Niedersachsen (D).
 Margaretha Elisabeth is overleden.